WASHINGTON SECONDARY BIKE PATH:

 Note; This Spur Trail takes you to the Coventry Town Hall & Library parking lot.

 Cross a short causeway along the Flat River Reservoir leaving the town behind as the trail becomes more wooded.
-Cross a couple of small roads before coming to Raymonds Point Rd.
+Cross a couple of small roads before coming to Raymond's Point Rd.
 Just past this road at 14.2 miles is "I believe" the start of the Trestle Trail section.
 The Trestle Trail runs through Coventry all the way to the Connecticut border.
-Pass by the Pinehaven Road parking lot at 14.6 miles and the trail parallels Route 117.
+The white wooden mileage markers now become granite markers every 0.5 miles.
+Pass by the Pinehaven Road Equestrian parking lot at 14.6 miles where the trail parallels Route 117.
 Cross an old RR bridge over the Flat River at 15.1 miles.
-Pass by the Hill Farm Road parking lot and cross over Phillips Hill Rd where you'll cross an old RR bridge next to Stump Pond (Coventry Reservoir) at 15.6 miles.
-This was as far as I was able to travel.
+Pass by the Hill Farm Road auto & equestrian parking lot at 15.5 miles before crossing Phillips Hill Rd and coming to an old RR bridge next to Stump Pond (Coventry Reservoir).
+A Boat Launch parking lot is located to your left and a swimming hole is on your right.
+The trail now becomes a bit more isolated with a slight up hill grade.
+Just past the (7.5 mile) granite mile marker is an elaborate switchback ramp up to Williams Crossing Rd.
+A couple of small bridge crossings along this stretch.
+A cross-light takes you over Camp Westwood Rd at 18.2 miles.
+A long berm travels through a marsh followed by a rock cut as you travel underneath Route 102 at 18.8 miles.
+Cross-light over Log Bridge Rd at 19 miles brings you to the Railroad Street parking lot.

 CLICK HERE FOR MAP